Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 Anubias barteri var. nana vs Anubias nana petite

-Except Anubias nana there is one more small sized Anubias species.
-This is Anubias barteri var. nana petite.
-It is even smaller than Anubias nana.
+Except Anubias nana there is one more small sized species – Anubias barteri var. nana petite.
+It is even smaller.
 The size of its leave doesn’t exceed 1 inch (2.5 cm).

 Anubias nana petite